 Now Wonga has gone, there is one less payday lender to choose from.
 Lack of choice stifles competition and creates monopolies.
 That means prices go up and consumers have fewer options.
 The companies dominate, and the customers lose.

 Payday loans are never a long-term answer to financial problems or cash flow issues, and you will rarely – if ever – see anyone touting payday loans as a solution.
-The reality is however, that sometimes a payday loan is the only way of getting your hand on much needed cash.
+The reality is, however, that sometimes a payday loan is the only way of getting your hand on much-needed cash.
 The bank has said no, the credit cards are maxed out, you’ve exhausted friends and family, and there is something that needs paying for right now.
 Payday loans are NOT a long term solution, but if used carefully and in a controlled fashion, they can be a tool.

 Were the Church of England involved?

 Wonga had many investors, and some of those investors included investment funds.
-The Church of England were invested in a particular fund that had a stake in Wonga, and so the CoE were indirectly involved.
+The Church of England were invested in a particular fund that had a stake in Wonga, and so the CoE was indirectly involved.
 This was a number of years ago.

 Now Wonga is gone, where can I get a loan from if I need one in future?